ruidosujeira/perf-linter/README.md

 pnpm add -D eslint eslint-plugin-perf-fiscal
 ```

-### Rust Core Engine (New)
+## Rust Core Engine

 Perf Fiscal can optionally leverage a lightweight Rust core to strengthen ReDoS detection for `no-redos-regex`.
-The JavaScript rule automatically falls back to the existing JS implementation when the binary is not available.
+The JavaScript rule automatically falls back to JS when the binary is not available.

-How to enable it locally or in CI:
+Enable locally or in CI:

 1) Build the Rust binary once (requires Rust toolchain):